Token

 - Technical Appendix: backtests, formulas (yield/revenue → buybacks), scenario tables

-- Smart Contracts → FT Token: token interfaces, roles, and implementation details
+- Smart Contracts → FT: token interfaces, roles, and implementation details